Tom Stevens (musician): The Long Ryders

 By 1983, Stevens had left his day job at Tower Records for another job at Sounds Good Imports in Santa Monica.
 He recounted in 2004 that one of his co-workers "brought a pre-release cassette of his old roommate's band, which was 10-5-60 by the Long Ryders, and played it a lot while we were working.
 I was impressed with that EP and wound up buying it."
 A few months later, around Christmas time, that same co-worker revealed to Stevens that the Long Ryders had just fired their bass player.
 "Without missing a beat, I said, "hell, I'll play bass for them," Stevens remembered.
 Soon after, mutual friends phoned up Long Ryder guitarist Sid Griffin, recommending Stevens for the job.
 "I didn't even have to formally audition.
 The Long Ryders had gigs coming up in the San Francisco area and needed someone quickly," he said.

-Stevens officially joined the Los Angeles-based Long Ryders in January 1984, recording three studio albums with the band between 1984-1987, all featuring Stevens-penned songs.
+Stevens officially joined the Los Angeles-based Long Ryders in January 1984, recording three studio albums with the band between 1984 and 1987, all featuring Stevens-penned songs.
 The Long Ryders were originally associated with the Los Angeles Paisley Underground movement of the 1980s, but unlike other bands of the genre, psychedelic rock played only a small role in their music.
 Instead, the band were more influenced by the roots rock approach of folk and country rock bands like the Byrds, the Flying Burrito Brothers, and Buffalo Springfield.
 According to the Rolling Stone Encyclopedia of Rock & Roll, the Long Ryders "blended punk attitude with late 1960s country rock instrumentation and became one of the principal exponents of mid-1980s cowpunk."
 They toured North America and Europe several times as well as reaching the charts in the UK and earning a large cult following in the US while doing well on college radio.
 The band broke up in 1987 after failing to break through into the mainstream and would later turn out to be an influence on the alternative country movement that would surface in the 1990s.